ticky/dotfiles/readme.md

 * `fn`: find files under the current directory by name (uses Spotlight's cache on OS X and `find` on other systems)
 * `gravatar`: output gravatar URLs for email addresses passed in
 * `gz`: output the current size and gzipped size of a file
-* `ipls`: outputs a list of local IP addresses for the current system (works for both Linux and OS X)
+* `ipgrep`: finds valid IP addresses within input which are not link-local
 * `osxdefaults`: (OS X only) configure behaviours for the OS X desktop and applications
 * `returnOneOf`: pass in a bunch of parameters, it'll randomly echo one of them.
 * `shttp`: starts an HTTP server for the current working directory using either Ruby's `httpd` or Python's `SimpleHTTPServer`.